nelup20/neluplatonov.com/README.md

 # This code is absolutely awful and I'll explain why and what could be better

 I created my main 3 personal projects (The personal website, fake/mock restaurant site and the fake/mock electricity company site) roughly 7-9 months after I started learning programming.
-As I'm updating this Readme it's been 1.5 years later and the code you will see doesn't represent my current level of skill and knowledge.
+As I'm updating this Readme it's been 1.5 years and the code you will see doesn't represent my current level of skill and knowledge.

 I haven't managed to do any serious refactoring or improvements due to University and for now can only mention what was done badly and what can be improved as well as potentially what other technologies I could've used to improve the projects.